 The main points being why your product promotion is better than the other.

-11 other very important tips to keep in mind for your affiliate product reviews.
+11 important tips to use in your affiliate product reviews:

 These details and tips apply to all 3 groups: